lbke/ssr-theory/readme.md

 </div>
 )

-// the requests you'd like to precompute.
+// The requests you'd like to precompute
 // In Next.js, this is currently limited to a list of URLs for public content.
+// Here, we also want to pre-render private paid articles.
+// When the user access a page, your upfront server will check
-// Here, we also want to pre-render private paid articles export async function computePossibleRequests = (): Array<Request> => {
+// If a request doesn't match those parameters, it will lead to a 404 export async function computePossibleRequests = (): Array<Request> => {
     const paidArticles = await fetchPaidArticles()
     return paidArticles.map((article => ({